 - Heat your glass candle containers in the oven on low (170 degrees Fahrenheit) while your beeswax melts on the stove top.
 This will allow very little “shock” to the beeswax while it’s being poured into the containers which will prevent cracking.
 I put mine on a cookie sheet for easy removal.

-- Allow your candles to cool in the oven at 170 degrees Fahrenheit with your oven door slightly ajar.
+- Once you’ve poured the wax into your candle containers, allow your candles to cool in the oven at 170 degrees Fahrenheit with your oven door slightly ajar.
 This will prevent cracking as well.
 Be sure to keep on cookie sheet!!